majestyz3/TS-Agility/docs/class1/lab5/module5.rst

     .. image:: ./kib_2.png

 #.
 Now select the Apply Changes play button next to Panel Settings.
 Press the blue Refresh button on the top right.
 View your visualization.
+These options are circled in the screenshot below.

     .. image:: ./kib_3.png